Rugby positions explained, including jersey numbers.

-Rugby positions are some of the most specialised in sports, and they all correspond to a specific rugby jersey number.
+Rugby Union positions are some of the most specialised in sports, and they all correspond to a specific rugby jersey number.
+Although you don’t need to know what each playing position does to enjoy the game, having the rugby positions explained, including what each jersey number does what job, does help.
 Unlike some sports were the jersey numbers players wear are irrelevant, rugby union jersey numbers one through fifteen are all specific to a particular rugby playing position.
 Even the reserve player jerseys, sixteen through twenty-two, generally cover a particular rugby position or group of playing rugby positions.
+In this article you will find all the rugby positions explained, from 1 to 15 and includign the players on the reserves bench.

 Rugby Union playing positions can be a world apart.
 In fact, some rugby positions are so specialised that an entire component of the game, the scrum, must go uncontested when there are not enough specialist front rowers available.
 Rugby union is a game for all sizes, and those sizes, and generally certain shaped people gravitate towards certain rugby positions due to the position requirements, from the short, squat props wearing jersey numbers one and two, to the two metre string bean locks wearing rugby jerseys four and five.

-Here are the rugby jersey numbers and the rugby positions they are assigned to, starting with the forwards and finishing with the backs.
+Here are the rugby positions explained, including the jersey numbers they are assigned to, starting with the forwards and finishing with the backs.

 Rugby Jersey Numbers One to Three: The Front Row

-The front row is made up of players wearing the first three jersey numbers.
+The front row is made up of players wearing the first three jersey numbers and arguably are the most popular rugby positions explained requests.
 They are called the front row because the three of them bind together to make up the first row of the scrum.
 The loosehead prop wears the number one jersey, he only has one mangled cauliflower ear, because one side of his head is inside the scrum.
 Jersey number three, the tighthead prop has two cauliflower ears because both sides of his head are in the scrum.
 Sandwiched between the two props wearing jersey number two is the unfortunately named hooker; called this because when the ball is put into the scum he hooks the ball back with his legs.
 The hooker is also responsible for throwing the ball into the lineout.
 Build-wise, the hooker is probably the smaller of the forwards and in the modern game usually plays more like the loose forward rugby position than a prop.

 The props, stereotypically at least, are usually very stocky.
 Despite usually being considerably shorter than the locks, they usually challenge them at the weigh in.
 Apart from being dominant participants in the scrum, their jobs are to lift in the lineout and hit rucks.
 They also drive the ball up close to the ruck, particularly with pick and drives.